xuyu/goredis/sentinel.md

 ### What It Does

-This command is the counterpart to SentinelMonitor.
+This method is the counterpart to SentinelMonitor.
 It removes masters from the Sentinel.

 ### Why You Use It